-- 1) All written requests for classification studies submitted by the Union shall include, but not be limited to, the following information: - a) A full description of the new duties and responsibilities. - b) A full explanation of why the Union feels the position(s) should be reclassified. - c) A list of comparative positions/ classifications that led to the Union's request. - d) Such other information as is normally considered relevant to a classification review. - 2) The results of the audit of any classification study shall be subject to review by the City's Personnel Committee in accordance with existing procedures. - 3) The City will inform the Union when Union-requested classification studies are begun and will inform the Union in writing of progress of the study at thirty (30) calendar day intervals.
+- 1) All written requests for classification studies submitted by the Union shall include, but not be limited to, the following information: - a) A full description of the new duties and responsibilities. - b) A full explanation of why the Union feels the position(s) should be reclassified. - c) A list of comparative positions/ classifications that led to the Union's request. - d) Such other information as is normally considered relevant to a classification review. - 2) The results of the audit of any classification study shall be subject to review by the City's Personnel Committee in accordance with existing procedures. - 3) The Union may submit a prioritized written request of classifications specific to the unit that they wish to have studied.
+All written requests shall include a full explanation of why the classification should be studied.
+This explanation shall indicate whether the Union is requesting a full classification study (including job levels and job architecture) or if the request is limited to a compensation review to assess market competitiveness and grade and salary levels.
+At least one request by the Union shall be completed by the Human Resources Department in order of their ranking if the City Manager has authorized the HR Department to conduct studies.